Kong/terraform-provider-kong-gateway/docs/resources/plugin_session.md

 - `absolute_timeout` (Number) The session cookie absolute timeout, in seconds.
 Specifies how long the session can be used until it is no longer valid.
 - `audience` (String) The session audience, which is the intended target application.
 For example `"my-application"`.
+- `bind` (List of String) Bind the session to data acquired from the HTTP request or connection.
 - `cookie_domain` (String) The domain with which the cookie is intended to be exchanged.
 - `cookie_http_only` (Boolean) Applies the `HttpOnly` tag so that the cookie is sent only to a server.
 - `cookie_name` (String) The name of the cookie.